An adversary bound for quantum signal processing: Quantum signal processing as a state conversion problem

 for every $z \in \T$, and hence $\norm{v(z)}^2 \le n$.
-Since unitary transformations preserve the Las Vegas complexity, then any catalyst for polynomial state conversion $\ket{0} \mapsto \tau(z)$ with a $n$-degree $\tau$ has Las Vegas complexity $\le n$. \end{corollary} The corollary comes from the fact that $v^{(k)}$ is a component of the state in the GQSP protocol at step $k$.
-The second claim is not surprising, since the Las Vegas complexity is at most the Monte Carlo complexity, which is equal to the length of the QSP protocol.
+Since unitary transformations preserve the Las Vegas complexity, then any catalyst for polynomial state conversion $\ket{0} \mapsto \tau(z)$ with a $n$-degree $\tau$ has Las Vegas complexity $\le n$. \end{corollary} The corollary comes from the fact that $v^{(k)}$ is a component of the state in the QSP protocol at step $k$.
+The second claim is not surprising, since the Las Vegas complexity is at most the Monte Carlo complexity, which is equal to the length of the QSP protocol, {so it can be seen as a direct implication of Theorem~\ref{thm:gqsp-theorem}}.

 Solving the semidefinite program for $v(z)$ is easy, as it simply requires to solve the linear system given by~(\ref{eq:unidir-gamma-bound-constraint-partial-l2-fourier}):

 where $\delta$ is the Kronecker delta, and $X$ is a $n \times n$ matrix (we implicitly set $X_{k,h} = 0$ whenever $(k,h) \not\in \{ 0, \ldots, n-1 \}^2$).
 There is a unique $X$ that solves this system, whose entries can be computed as